A Local’s Guide to Matera, Italy

 A town made by caves carved down into a canyon… Unless you’re a rafting fanatic, you probably don’t want to be here with torrential rains!
 In other words, don’t come in the heart of winter when it can be cold, rainy, and rather grey.

-Summer - July and August - is the busiest time of year for Matera.
-It is also when hordes of stressed-out Italians are traveling the peninsula, mostly with their brains switched off, and with their very non-German attitudes towards things line lines/cues, and their adorable, “lively” screaming children in tow.
+Summer (July to early September) is the busiest time of year for Matera and the least pleasant time to be here.
+Aside from being roasting hot, it is also when hordes of stressed-out Italians are traveling the peninsula, mostly with their brains switched off, and with their very non-German attitudes towards things like lines and organization, and their adorable, “lively”, screaming children in tow.

 While Matera did not used to get many international visitors, that is very quickly starting to change and summer is getting much busier.
 The crowds are still nothing close to what you’ll see in places like Florence, Siena, Venice, Rome, etc., but it does get crowded.